Battle of Drocourt-Quéant Line: Description

+Prelude

+In the days leading up to the attack, the Drocourt–Quéant Line was obscured from Canadian observation west of Cagnicourt due to a hill.
+An attack was ordered, with the 72nd Battalion on the left and the 5th Battalion on the right.

+At 4:50 am on 1 September 1918, the Canadian soldiers attacked and captured high ground northwest of Cagnicourt, securing observation into the Drocourt–Quéant Line, but suffering heavy losses in the process.

 Capture

 At 5:00 a.m. on 2 September 1918, Canadian and British forces attacked the Drocourt–Quéant Line supported by tanks and aircraft.
 In twilight, the Canadian 1st Division attacked the line south-eastwards, on the extreme right, south of the Arras–Cambrai road, The Canadian 4th Division attacked in the centre between Dury and the main road and the British 4th Division attacked south of the River Sensee.

 Seven Canadians were awarded VCs individually that day: Bellenden Hutcheson, Arthur George Knight, William Henry Metcalf, Claude Nunney, Cyrus Wesley Peck, Walter Leigh Rayfield and John Francis Young.

 The next day the Germans retreated to the Hindenburg Line with the Allies taking many prisoners.
 The Canadian and British troops then moved on to their next battle, the Battle of the Canal du Nord.

 Memorials

 The Canadian Dury Memorial commemorates the Canadian Corps attack on the Drocourt–Quéant Line in 1918.